averbraeck/opentrafficsim/docs/01-technical/installation-developers.md

 ![](../images/01-technical/install-developer-013.png)

 Note that compiling the projects for the first time might take a while.
 During the compilation, some projects might show an error for a short while, like the ots-animation project in the above image.
 If errors remain, right click on the "opentraffisim" main project at the top, and select "Maven - Update Project".
-All errors should be cleared after that (unless you downloaded a version that is in heavy editing -- in that case it is to be expected that sometimes the current version is not 100% stable.
+All errors should be cleared after that (unless you downloaded a version that is in heavy editing -- in that case it is to be expected that sometimes the current version is not 100% stable).

 The "Maven - Update project" menu looks as follows: